tahir9082/DevSocHackathon2025/README.md

 ### 2.1.
 Product Introduction

 When it comes to choosing subjects, it is often difficult to decide how relevant a course will be for your career or whether it suits your interests.
-Our product aims to minimise this confusion.
+Our product aims to simplify this task.

 ### 2.2.
 Proposed design